Meth And Heroin: Side Effects Of Mixing Meth And Heroin

 People who struggle with polydrug abuse combine different drugs to enhance the effects of one or both substances.
 Drugs with different actions, such as stimulants and sedatives, may be combined to create different effects and increase the side effects of both drugs.

-While combining crystal meth and heroin may lead to more potent effects than abusing either drug alone, this method of drug abuse poses a great danger to those who attempt it.
+While combining crystal meth and heroin may lead to more potent effects than abusing either drug alone, this method of use poses a great danger to those who attempt it.
 The combination of meth and heroin can lead to fatal consequences.

-Abuse of stimulants and sedatives together can lead to dangerous side effects, drug addiction, and long-term damage to an individual’s health.
+Mixing stimulants and sedatives can lead to dangerous side effects, drug addiction, and long-term damage to an individual’s health.

 Side Effects Of Mixing Heroin With Meth